 - The drug may not be on the plan's List of Covered Drugs (Drug List), or it could have a requirement or restriction that you did not know about or do not think should apply to you.
-If you decide to get the drug, you may need to pay the full cost for it. - If you do not pay for the drug but think it should be covered, you can ask for a coverage decision (refer to Chapter 9, Section D, page 6). - o If you and your doctor or other prescriber think you need the drug right away, you can ask for a fast coverage decision (refer to Chapter 9, Section E, page 10). - Send us a copy of your receipt when you ask us to pay you back.
+If you decide to get the drug, you may need to pay the full cost for it. - If you do not pay for the drug but think it should be covered, you can ask for a coverage decision (refer to Chapter 9, Section D). - If you and your doctor or other prescriber think you need the drug right away, you can ask for a fast coverage decision (refer to Chapter 9, Section E). - Send us a copy of your receipt when you ask us to pay you back.
 In some situations, we may need to get more information from your doctor or other prescriber in order to pay you back for the drug.
+We may not pay you back the full cost you paid if the price you paid is higher than our negotiated price for the prescription.